 The 10 stages of sleep deprivation

-1. You haven’t slept properly for days, possibly weeks, and then you’ve been up for xx hours pushing a human being out of your lady bits.
+1. You haven’t slept properly for days, possibly weeks, and then you’ve been up for however many hours pushing a human being out of your lady bits.
 Yet you feel on top of the world and like you’ve totally got this.

 2. You surprise yourself at how little sleep you actually need.
 They might be feeding every few hours, it might be weeks since you had any meaningful sleep yet everything is going swimmingly.
 Perhaps Margaret Thatcher was right – 4 hours sleep a night is all you need.

 3. Margaret Thatcher wasn’t right (there’s a surprise).
 Four hours sleep a night is definitely not all you need.
 It turns out sleep deprivation is cumulative.